Compression Sleeves For Calve and Shin Splints

-Emerge Calf Compression sleeves are a full length lower leg protector that are constructed from professional grade 70 Denier Investa Lycra and feature medical circular 360 degree knit construction.Read more
+Emerge Calf Compression sleeves are a full length lower leg protector that is constructed from professional grade 70 Denier Investa Lycra and feature medical circular 360 degrees knit construction.Read more

 Emerge compression sleeves feature a graduated compression fit to boost blood circulation for fast track recovery and healing by getting oxygen to the cells faster.

-They are an extremely resilient and form fitting compression sleeve that does a great job of relieving and preventing shin splints and swelling.
+They are an extremely flexible and form-fitting compression sleeve that does a great job of relieving and preventing shin splints and swelling.

 The Emerge Calf Compression sleeves feature an SPF 50 sun protection factor of 50 along with extreme moisture management for maximum comfort.